flaviocopes/svelte-handbook/content/Svelte Bindings.md

 {carInMovement}
 ```

-This can allow interesting scenarios.
+This can allow for interesting scenarios.